UPDATE – FEBRUARY 2026:

 Even if an organization is not ready to fully implement ISO/IEC 42001 immediately, they can start by focusing on a few key controls and gradually building up their compliance.
 One recommended approach is to begin by establishing a basic governance committee, followed by implementing a simple risk assessment process.
 Additionally, organizations should consider upskilling select team members on responsible AI practices and principles.
 Overall, ISO/IEC 42001 is a great start toward preparing for the EU AI Act.

-It can be overwhelming to keep track of all the AI regulations around the world, so don’t hesitate to reach out to BABL AI.
+It can be overwhelming to keep track of all the AI regulations around the world.
+So, don’t hesitate to reach out to BABL AI.
 Their team of Audit Experts can provide valuable insights while answering your questions and concerns.